-TAKE ACTION: Write down a list of things you may be able to hire your child to do for your business.
-As they mature, it may be helpful to consider how working for your business can help them explore their interests or gain skills and experience to put on their resume.
+TAKE ACTION: Write down a list of things you can hire your child to do for your business.
+As they mature, it may be helpful to consider how working for your business helps them explore interests or gain skills and experience to put on their resume.